OPTANO/optano.algorithm.tuner/Doc/userDoc/parameters.md

 - When executing a tuning in [several sessions](statusdump.md), you may only use `--maxParallelEvaluations`, because `--miniTournamentSize` is always adopted from the previous session.

 ### Address
 *OAT* will try to automatically detect your computing nodes' fully qualified domain names and use them for exchanging messages.
-If you experience connection problems on your system, you should try to set the host names explicitely.
+If you experience connection problems on your system, you should try to set the host names explicitly.

 In addition, it is possible to specify the port on which the master listens for worker connections.